You’re blogging, right?

 If you know what’s working, you can do more of it.

-How do you create Google Data Studio reports so you can track your blog performance?
+How to create Google Data Studio reports to track blog performance

 I want to make it easy for you to track your blogging stats.

 No one wants a regular task which is a real eye-roll when it comes around to complete again.

 There is value in making this as streamlined as possible, so that it’s a JOY TO DO.

 Imagine that, finding joy in retrieving and analysing stats...
 I want to help you to get to a place where that is possible.

 I’m going to run through some of the elements of a Google Data Studio report which shows the performance of your blog content.
 I’ll explain what each reporting element is, how to set it up and how to interpret the data.

 If you follow my instructions, you’ll have a Google Data Studio report which tells you which pieces of blog content are performing well and what’s not performing well - illustrated by a few different reporting methods.

 We’ll look at pageviews, bounce rates, referral sources and more.